 • Immovable Property Tax (IPT)

-The Cypriot income tax law determines tax residency based on an individual’s residence status, with the general rule deeming any individual who spends more than 183 cumulative days in one calendar year in the Republic a resident of Cyprus, and thereby a tax resident.
+Cypriot income tax legislation determines tax residency based on an individual’s residence status, deeming any individual who spends more than 183 cumulative days in one calendar year in the Republic is a resident of Cyprus and a person tax resident in the country.

-As of July 14, 2017, the Cypriot Parliament amended Section 2 of their Income Tax Law (ITL) regarding tax residency to state that individuals may also be viewed as Cyprus tax residents on the condition that they fulfill the criteria of the “60 day rule”, with the amendment being deemed effective as of January that year.
+On July 14, 2017, the Cypriot Parliament amended Section 2 of their Income Tax Law (ITL) regarding tax residency to state that individuals may also be viewed as Cyprus tax residents provided they fulfill the “60-day rule” criteria.
+The amendment was deemed effective in January.

-The “60 day rule” applies to anyone who spends that amount of days in the Republic in one Cyprus tax year – between January 1 and December 31 – and happens to meet all of the following criteria:
+The 60-day rule applies to anyone who resides in Cyprus for at least 60 days in a Cypriot tax year – between January 1 and December 31 – and meets the following criteria:

-• Does not spend over 183 cumulative days that year in another country
+• Doesn’t spend over 183 cumulative days that year in another country

-• Is not considered a tax resident in another country
+• Isn’t considered a tax resident in another country

-• Maintains a permanent home in the Republic – either owned or rented
+• Maintains a permanent home in the Republic (owned or rented)

-• Conducts business in Cyprus, whether as a business owner or an employee
+• Conducts business activity in Cyprus (as a business owner or an employee)

 • Has other defined ties to Cyprus

-For a person to determine whether their income falls under the taxation category of ‘income tax in Cyprus for expats’, or ‘income tax in Cyprus for residents’, they would have to combine the total amount of days the have stayed in the country that year, following this calculation format:
+For a person to determine whether their income falls under the taxation category of ‘income tax in Cyprus for expats,’ or ‘income tax in Cyprus for residents,’ they would have to combine the total amount of days they have stayed in the country that year, following this calculation format:

 • The day of arrival in Cyprus counts as a day of residence